Cheshire: Economy

 Cheshire has a diverse economy with significant sectors including agriculture, automotive, bio-technology, chemical, financial services, food and drink, ICT, and tourism.
 The county is famous for the production of Cheshire cheese, salt and silk.
 The county has seen a number of inventions and firsts in its history.

 A mainly rural county, Cheshire has a high concentration of villages.
 Agriculture is generally based on the dairy trade, and cattle are the predominant livestock.
 Land use given to agriculture has fluctuated somewhat, and in 2005 totalled 1558 km2 over 4,609 holdings.
 Based on holdings by EC farm type in 2005, 8.51 km2 was allocated to dairy farming, with another 11.78 km2 allocated to cattle and sheep.

-The chemical industry in Cheshire was founded in Roman times, with the mining of salt in Middlewich and Northwich.
+The chemical industry in Cheshire was founded in Roman times, with the mining of salt in Winsford, Middlewich and Northwich.
 Salt is still mined in the area by British Salt.
 The salt mining has led to a continued chemical industry around Northwich, with Brunner Mond based in the town.
 Other chemical companies, including Ineos (formerly ICI), have plants at Runcorn.
 The Essar Refinery (formerly Shell Stanlow Refinery) is at Ellesmere Port.
 The oil refinery has operated since 1924 and has a capacity of 12 million tonnes per year.

 Crewe was once the centre of the British railway industry, and remains a major railway junction.
 The Crewe railway works, built in 1840, employed 20,000 people at its peak, although the workforce is now less than 1,000.
 Crewe is also the home of Bentley cars.
 Also within Cheshire are manufacturing plants for Jaguar and Vauxhall Motors in Ellesmere Port.